 Sometimes all a friend needs, is someone to listen.
 Just having the chance to talk about their exam results and get everything off of their chest, will make them feel more positive.
 Find out how you can improve your listening skills and be there for a friend in need.

 5) If your friend is feeling down, get their mind off the results

-Why not just spend time with your friend and try to take their mind of things by going to the cinema, going shopping, or out for some dinner?
+Why not just spend time with your friend and try to take their mind of things by going for a picnic, going shopping, or out for some dinner?
 Remember to take your Young Scot card along, so you can enjoy loads of great discounts.
 Check out some other ideas of things you can do to take your friend's mind off their results.

 Check out all of our info, advice and handy hints to help you with your #ExamResults.